What Is PU Leather & How Does It Compare to Other Leathers?

 Cost & Affordability

-PU leather is significantly cheaper to produce and purchase than genuine leather, making it an attractive option for budget-conscious consumers not concerned with sustainability.
+PU leather is significantly cheaper to produce and purchase than genuine leather, making it an attractive option for budget-conscious consumers who are not concerned with sustainability.

 Vegan & Animal-Friendly